EstebanVincent/Solving-Lunar-Lander-environment/README.md

 python main.py --evaluate [version] --render
 ```

-Run the evaluation for the models in the files:
+Run the evaluation for the model in the file:

 -   model/actor_model_v[version].pkl
--   model/critic_model_v[version].pkl

 The flag render is here to render the evaluation.